prathyusha031/careerflow-platform/README.md

 AI assistance was used throughout this project for:

-- **Architecture brainstorming**: System design decisions, component architecture
+- **Architecture brainstorming:** System design decisions and component architecture
-- **Code generation**: Writing React components, FastAPI routes, database models, schemas
+- **Code generation:** React components, FastAPI routes, database models, and schemas
-- **Debugging**: Identifying and fixing type errors, API issues, styling problems
+- **Debugging:** Identifying and fixing type errors, API issues, and styling problems
-- **Documentation**: README, API documentation, inline comments
+- **Documentation:** README, API documentation, and inline comments
-- **CI/CD**: GitHub Actions workflow generation and configuration
+- **CI/CD:** GitHub Actions workflow generation and configuration
-- **Testing assistance**: Test suite design and implementation
+- **Testing assistance:** Test suite design and implementation

 All code was reviewed, tested, and verified to work correctly before delivery.